Random neural networks

 Figure 1

 If you do not bother to train your neural net, what happens?
 In the infinite-width limit you get a Gaussian process.
-There are a number of net architectures which do not make use of that argument and which are still random.
+There are a number of net architectures that do not make use of that argument and are still random.

 1 Recurrent: Echo State Machines / Random reservoir networks